 In the lower state and federal courts, Gupta Wessler continues to rack up major appellate victories—on arbitration, antitrust, consumers’ and workers’ rights, class actions, civil rights, preemption, products liability, punitive damages, standing, the First Amendment, and a range of other issues.

-In addition, the firm routinely acts as outside counsel to nonprofits such as the American Association for Justice, the Environmental Defense Fund, the Harvard Project on Predatory Student Lending, and the NYU Tax Law Center.
+In addition, the firm routinely acts as outside counsel to nonprofits such as the American Association for Justice, the Environmental Defense Fund, the Project on Predatory Student Lending, and the NYU Tax Law Center.

 ____________________________________